-Description of key audit Matter Auditors' Response Evaluation of uncertain tax positions: Our audit approach consisted of obtaining and The Company is subject to periodic challenges by local tax understanding of key uncertain tax positions and also authorities on a range of tax matters during the normal read and analysed select key correspondences by course of business including indirect tax matters.
-These management for key uncertain tax positions. involve significant management judgement to determine Discussed with appropriate senior management and the possible outcome of the uncertain tax positions evaluated management's underlying key assumptions in consequently having an Impact on related accounting estimating the tax provisions and assessed Management's and disclosures in the financial statement. estimate of possible outcome of the disputed cases.
+Description of key audit Matter

+Evaluation of uncertain tax positions:

+The Company is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including indirect tax matters.
+These involve significant management judgement to determine the possible outcome of the uncertain tax positions consequently having an Impact on related accounting and disclosures in the financial statement.